What is osteoporosis?

 Working with medical professionals

 After being diagnosed with osteoporosis, it is important to have regular conversations with your doctor and other medical professionals when appropriate to ensure that you’re on the right treatment plan.
 Monitoring bone density, bloodwork, pain level, bodyweight and posture is important for determining how effective a treatment plan is and the best way to manage your osteoporosis in the future.
+Creating a checklist to talk about with your healthcare provider can also be an important step in your care.

 While it is not always possible to prevent osteoporosis, there are ways to reduce the probability of developing osteopenia and osteoporosis, reduce falls risk and strengthen your bones, even after diagnosis.
 The key is to keep your body strong and steady to help prevent falls and further decline in both function and bone mineral density.
 If you consider the risk factors that are controllable (listed above), you’ll be able to identify ways to get ahead of a diagnosis and/or manage your osteoporosis with proper lifestyle adjustments.